 Viola tectiflora W.Becker

-Viola tectiflora is a small, stemless annual plant that belongs to the group of Rosulate Violas.
+Viola tectiflora is a small, stemless annual or short-lived perennial that belongs to the group of Rosulate Violas.
 It forms rosettes of semi-succulent, usually purplish-brown leaves with hairy scalloped edges.
 The rosettes grow up to 2 inches (5 cm) in diameter.
 Leaves change color to blend in with their backgrounds.
 Flowers are white tinged with pink and appear from spring to early summer.

 How to Grow and Care for Viola tectiflora